daviddcho/myshell/README.md

 myshell executes external commands by using fork(), execvp(), and wait().
 The fork() system call creates a child process (a copy of the parent parent process).
 This child process runs the execvp() call that changes the current process into executing the external command.
 The parent process waits for the child process to complete executing its command using the wait() call.

-## Special Shell Commands
+## Unix Utility Commands
 ### I/O redirection (<, >, >>)
-Theses shell commands can redirect standard input and/or standard output to/from a file rather than to/from a keyboard or display.
+This Unix utility can redirect standard input and/or standard output to/from a file rather than to/from a keyboard or display.
 ```
 myshell$ cmd arg1 < input.txt > output.txt
 ```